 Visiting (Non-Matriculated) Students

 A non-matriculating student is a student who is taking courses at Stony Brook, but not pursuing a Stony Brook degree.
 Students approved for non-matriculated status for the fall or spring semester may enroll on a space-available basis beginning the last business day before the start of classes.
-Courses in Natural Science, Physical Science, Health Science, as well as those within the College of Engineering and Applied Sciences are not open to non-matriculated students.
+Courses in Health Science, as well as those within the College of Engineering and Applied Sciences are not open to non-matriculated students.
+Please note that natural and physical science courses are high demand courses and may not have seats available.

 - Those previously enrolled at Stony Brook in an undergraduate degree program must contact the Registrar’s Office at (631) 632-6175 and follow the procedures required for rematriculation.